FeMS+ Empowerment Award Applications for 2026 Q1 Are Closed

-FeMS empowerment awards of up to $300 USD are available to FeMS members working or studying within the field of mass spectrometry.
+FeMS+ Empowerment awards of up to $300 USD are available to FeMS+ members working or studying within the field of mass spectrometry.
 These awards will be offered on a quarterly basis with a fixed maximum total amount available.
-To be offered in Q1 2023 (i.e. January 3 – March 31), the maximum pool of funding available is $1500 USD.
+In this round, Q1 2026, will be allocated for events/training taking place from January 1st to March 31st, the maximum pool of funding available is $1500 USD.
 Members are encouraged to apply for these funds to cover or offset a range of job- or study-related activities, including (but not limited to): conference or course registration, childcare costs, purchasing of lab/office supplies or equipment, and publication fees.
-The awarded money must be spent on the intended activity on or before 30th June 2023 (some exceptions apply, please see below for more detail).
+The awarded money must be spent on the intended activity on or before 31st of March 2026.

 As part of the application process, applicants will be asked to:

-We anticipate that FeMS empowerment awards will be offered quarterly and FeMS members will have unlimited attempts to apply; however, this award can only be received once per member.
-Award recipients will be required to provide an update to the FeMS awards committee on the impact of their funding for inclusion in FeMS newsletters and social media.
+These FeMS+ Empowerment awards will be offered for one quarter, and five awards will be allocated.
+Next award deadline will be in January 2026, for Q2 for the events taking place between April 1st to June 30th 2026.
+FeMS+ members have unlimited attempts to apply; however, this award can only be received once per member.
+Award recipients will be required to provide a headshot to the FeMS+ awards for inclusion in FeMS+ newsletters and social media.

 - Evidence of any additional financial support (or lack of financial support) for the intended activity.
 A letter from a supervisor or manager stating any available funds (or lack of available funds) is preferred.